Maxlego08/zQuests/docs/configurations/quests.md

 ### `waypoint`

 Creates a waypoint guiding the player to a location.
+See [Waypoints & Holograms](waypoints-and-holograms.md) for full configuration options.
 Like holograms, this can reference a global configuration from `waypoints.yml` or define its own location and appearance.

 - **Default:** No waypoint.
 - **Notes:** The `color` field accepts common color names or hex codes.